PNNL-Comp-Mass-Spec/CRNT4SBML/docs/more_examples.rst

     s6 -> s1+s5  --  re4
     s1+s5 -> s6  --  re4r

-    The network does not satisfy Deficiency Zero Theorem.
+    The network does not satisfy the Deficiency Zero Theorem, multistability cannot be excluded.
-    The network does not satisfy Deficiency One Theorem.
+    The network does not satisfy the Deficiency One Theorem, multistability cannot be excluded.

-    Creating Equilibrium Manifold ...
-    Elapsed time for creating Equilibrium Manifold: 0.09931699999999966

-    Solving for species' concentrations ...
-    Elapsed time for finding species' concentrations: 0.6209340000000001

     Decision Vector:
-    [re1, re1r, re2, re2r, re3, re3r, re4, re4r, s3, s4, s5]
+    [re1, re1r, re2, re2r, re3, re3r, re4, re4r, s3, s5, s2]

     Species for concentration bounds:
-    [s1, s2, s6]
+    [s1, s4, s6]

-    Running feasible point method for 10000 iterations ...
-    Elapsed time for feasible point method: 121.99213200000001

-    Running the multistart optimization ...

-    Smallest value achieved by objective function: 3.0653012943157734e-09
+    Smallest value achieved by objective function: 2.454796889817468e-10 0 point(s) passed the optimization criteria.

-    Elapsed time for multistart method: 10424.801325999999

-    The number of feasible points that satisfy the constraints: 9996 Total feasible points that give F(x) = 0: 0
-    Total number of points that passed final_check: 0

 Closed version of Figure 4C from :cite:`irene`
 ------------------------------------------------